JeFi-314/JumpKing-UpsideDownCore/README.md

 2. `bool isReverseGravity`: A flag to reverse gravity for the entire game.

+(⚠ **Reminder**: Unless it's a special effect, `ExecuteBlockBehaviour` should avoid setting the controller's state when the player is no longer interacting with the block.)

 ### Methods

 1. `void Reset()`: Resets all states to normal gameplay.
 This method is called at the start of every level (map).